 Learning to Listen

-I grew up in the west of England, UK, in a landscape shaped by chalk hills, long fields, and ancient paths worn into the land.
+I grew up in the west of England, a landscape shaped by chalk hills, long fields and ancient paths that were worn into the land: a place where stories lingered beneath the surface, held within stone, earth and sky.

-Some of my earliest memories are of walking.
-School holidays often meant long days outdoors, following old Roman roads or crossing open fields with little sense of destination.
-We carried cheese and pickle sandwiches in our pockets and walked until the fields blurred into one another.
-There were complaints, of course, but there was also a freedom in moving through space without hurry.
+My earliest memories were of walking.
+School holidays often meant long days outdoors, following old Roman roads, or crossing open fields with little sense of destination.
+We carried cheese and pickle sandwiches in our pockets and walked where the fields had no boundaries.
+Of course, we complained, but there was a sense of freedom in moving through space without a map.

-Living near Stonehenge gave those early years a particular quality.
-At that time, the stones were unfenced, open to curious attention and resting bodies.
-My brother and I would lean against them, pressing our backs into their cool surfaces, half-playing, half-listening.
-There was excitement and a slight edge of fear, the kind that comes with being so small beside something vast.
+Living near Stonehenge, at that time, the stones were unfenced.
+They were open to the curious attention of my brother and I. We would lean against them, pressing our backs into their cool surfaces, half-playing, half-listening.
+There was both excitement, and a slight edge of fear; the kind that comes with being so small beside something vast.

 We made up songs, invented stories, and let our imaginations roam.